datawire/ambassador-docs/docs/emissary/pre-release/topics/using/index.md

 * [The Project Resource](projects) The `Project` resource is the easiest way to develop a cloud-native service.
   * [Configuring Authentication](project-authentication)
   * [Customizing Deployment](project-customization)
-* [Introduction to Mappings](intro-mappings) The `Mapping` resource is the core resource used by every application development team.
+* [Introduction to Mappings](intro-mappings) The `AmbassadorMapping` resource is the core resource used by every application development team.
-* Mapping Configuration:
+* AmbassadorMapping Configuration:
   * [Automatic Retries](retries)
   * [Canary Releases](canary)
   * [Circuit Breakers](circuit-breakers)